vania020/wro2025-robotek/README.md

     B --> C[ROS 2]
     C --> D[Nodes]
 ```
 At the base, we have the **hardware**, including sensors such as LiDAR and a camera, along with actuators like motors and servos.
-All of these devices are controlled by the Raspberry Pi, which acts as the main controller.On top of this runs **Ubuntu 24.04**, which provides the necessary drivers, system libraries, and support for robotics applications.The next layer is **ROS 2 Jazzy**, the middleware that ensures communication between **nodes**.Finally, at the application, we implement our own algorithms for perception, navigation, and control that directly solve the challenges of the competition.<br><br>
+All of these devices are controlled by the Raspberry Pi, which acts as the main controller.
+On top of this runs **Ubuntu 24.04**, which provides the necessary drivers, system libraries, and support for robotics applications.
+The next layer is **ROS 2 Jazzy**, the middleware that ensures communication between **nodes**.
+Finally, in the application, we implement our own algorithms for perception, navigation, and control that directly solve the challenges of the competition.<br><br>

 ### *Robot Operating System (ROS)*